AGRICULTURAL CONSENSUS MEETINGS

 Check this website and future Voters for updates and details on Agenda and Guest Speaker.

 League Day at the State House

-Central Falls Mayor James Diossa
+Mayor James Diossa (Central Falls) at

 Newport County Legislators Forum

-League member Patty MacLeish will moderate the forum.
-Legislators
+League member Patty MacLeish moderated the forum.

 Advocacy 2014 for the 2014 Legislative Session